-Etroubles, at 1.280 m. altitude, is situated in the middle of the Great St. Bernard Valley, of which it is the most important centre.
+Etroubles, at 1.280 mamsl, is situated in the middle of the Great St. Bernard Valley, of which it is the most important centre.

-The Valley is crossed by the Artanavaz creek and runs for about 20 Km north of Aosta.
+The valley is crossed by the Artanavaz creek that runs for about 20 Km north of Aosta.

-The pass, which is an important road of communication with Switzerland and Europe, has played this important role in history, as early as the Roman Age; successively, in 1800, it was crossed by Napoleon’s army, when it marched to Marengo.
+The pass, which is an important road of communication with Switzerland and Europe, has played an important role throughout history, beginning with the Roman Age and then successively, in 1800, when it has been crossed by Napoleon’s army, marching to Marengo.

-The pass is situated at slightly less than 2,500 m a.s.l. and is open to the transit of motor vehicles only in summer months; it is the right opportunity for a trip in a spectacular Alpine environment of rare beauty.
+The pass is situated at slightly less than 2.500 mamsl and is open to the transit of vehicles exclusively during the summer months; it is the right opportunity for a trip in a spectacular Alpine environment of rare beauty.

-The transit for Martigny in Switzerland is guaranteed year round, on the other hand, by the underlying G.St.
+The transit to Martigny in Switzerland is guaranteed all year by the underlying G.St.
 Bernard Tunnel.

-The other lateral valleys are free from automobiles and roads and await you for stupendous excursions in nature, mountain bike riding, trekking, excursions of “Nordic Walking”, horseback riding, skiing, cross country or mountaineer skiing, or even only for a peaceful picnic with the family.
+The other lateral valleys are free from cars and roads and await you for stupendous excursions in the nature, mountain bike riding, trekking, excursions of “Nordic Walking”, horseback riding, skiing, cross country or mountaineer skiing, or even only for a peaceful picnic with the family.